mfractor/mfractor.github.io/docs/xamarin-forms/custom-controls/attached-property-wizard.md

 The attached property wizard supports **Automatic Type Inference** based on the name that is provided to the wizard.

-Please see [Bindable Property Wizard - Automatic Type Inference](bindable-property-wizard.md#automatic-type-inference) for a full breakdown of this feature.
+Please see [the Automatic Type Inference documentation](/xamarin-forms/automatic-type-inference.md) for a full breakdown of this feature.